SarahBump/LADYMAFIA/_posts/2015-11-28-GertrudeBell.markdown

 * Miss Bell’s life and legacy was also the subject of an international scholarly conference last year in London, the first of its kind.

 >
-No tigress could have safeguarded Iraq’s rights better.
+No woman in recent time has combined her qualities – her taste for arduous and dangerous adventure with her scientific interest and knowledge, her competence in archaeology and art, her distinguished literary gift, her sympathy for all sorts and condition of men, her political insight and appreciation of human values, her masculine vigour, hard common sense and practical efficiency – all tempered by feminine charm and a most romantic spirit.
 >
--- Max Mallowan
+-- D. G. Hogarth

-Agreed!
 There is so much more to learn about Ms. Bell, her diplomatic feats, her comprehensive education system for Iraqi girls, and her incredible adventures through desert and mountain.
 Read more about this captivating woman in
 [Amazing Women in History](http://www.amazingwomeninhistory.com/gertrude-bell-queen-of-the-desert/), [The New York Times](http://www.nytimes.com/2014/06/27/world/middleeast/gertrude-bell-sought-to-stabilize-iraq-after-world-war-i.html?_r=1), [The Atlantic](http://www.theatlantic.com/magazine/archive/2007/06/the-woman-who-made-iraq/305893/),